Stilone/StilOne/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 💻 &nbsp; Exploring new tech stack and building cool stuffs.
-- 💫 &nbsp; combine functionality and eye-catching animations in the UI.
+- 💫 &nbsp; Combine functionality and eye-catching animations in the UI.
-- ♻️ &nbsp; I love CI/CD automation.
+- ♻️ &nbsp; CI/CD automation.

 ### Languages and Tools: